sokac/website/content/posts/git-submodules.md

 and write playbooks on what to do in what cases.
 Your teammates and stakeholders will also need to be familiar with it, so: speak up and share your plans early.

+I also want to thank the entire Chromium community for helping surface user experience issues, and for opportunity to improve it.

 _Note: Did I miss something?
 Feel free to reach out to me and I'll do my best to update this post_.